Assisted Stretching – Stretch Therapy

 What Is Stretch Therapy And Why Get Stretched Using Assisted Stretching?

 Do you want to feel more flexible, improve your mobility, and ultimately improve performance?
 Then stretch therapy may be right for you.
 Stretch therapy is a type of myofascial work.
+Stretch therapy is similar to the flexibility exercises you can perform by yourself but through the use of a clinician your are assisted with the stretch.
 During stretch therapy a clinician will take you through various positions that elongate your muscles and ultimately help them to relax.
 While stretch therapy sessions can be focused on just one area of the body it is common for a whole body approach to be used.
 During the movement you will feel a stretching sensation similar to what you would experience on your own but when done with a clinician it allows you to relax more and go into positions you otherwise would not be able to.

 This helps to maintain or improve overall mobility.
 Improving your mobility can have direct effects on your daily activities or sports performance.
 Whether you’re an athlete preparing for your sport or you’re an average Joe just trying to stay in shape and out of pain assisted stretching can help you.
 At Tauberg Chiropractic & Rehabilitation we provide assisted stretching to patients in the Fox Chapel and greater Pittsburgh area.